Dual strategies theory: Punishment

-Both dominance and prestige interact with punishment and being punished by group members in various ways.
+Both dominance and prestige interact with punishment and being punished by group members in various bidirectional ways.
 High status dominant leaders are punished more severely for transgressions against group and organizational norms than high status prestige types for the same or similar offenses.
 Whereas, the ability and willingness to punish others in a group increases perceptions of the punisher's dominance among other group members making punishing others a strategic tool but one which is only open to high status individuals.
 The costs associated with punishing others are less for high status individuals who end up with their reputation and dominant status enhanced from being seen by the group to punish others so the motive to punish others can be driven by self interest.